arungudelli/python.shiksha/content/en/tips/How-to-append-to-a-file-in-Python.md

 ---
 title: "How to append to a file in Python"
-description: "How you can easily i append to a file in python"
+description: "How you can easily i append to a file in Python"
 date: "2022-09-25T00:00:00+00:00"
 draft: false
 author: "shittu"